Testing conditional independence under isotonicity: Designing a powerful PairSwap-ICI test

 \subsubsection{Two simple matching schemes}

 Next, we propose two matching strategies that, again, do not require any knowledge or estimate of the model.

-\paragraph{Neighbour matching.} Our first simple matching strategy is to choose pairs that are nearest neighbours in the list of sorted $Z$ values, as formalized in Algorithm~\ref{alg:neighbour-matching}.
+\paragraph{Neighbor matching.} Our first simple matching strategy is to choose pairs that are nearest neighbors in the list of sorted $Z$ values, as formalized in Algorithm~\ref{alg:neighbour-matching}.
 This strategy ensures that, for all pairs $(i_\ell,j_\ell) = \bigl(\pi(2m-1),\pi(2m)\bigr)$ that are included in the matching, we have $Z_{i_\ell}\le Z_{j_\ell}$ and $Y_{i_\ell}>Y_{j_\ell}$ by construction, and moreover, it likely holds that $Z_{i_\ell}\approx Z_{j_\ell}$ (since we have chosen two consecutive $Z$ values in the sorted list).

 However, an obvious limitation of this na\"ive matching strategy is that many consecutive pairs $\bigl(\pi(2m-1),\pi(2m)\bigr)$ in the sorted list can fail to have $Y_{\pi(2m-1)}>Y_{\pi(2m)}$ just by chance.
 In particular, if the $Z$ values in this pair are approximately equal (as we might expect), then the values $Y_{\pi(2m-1)},Y_{\pi(2m)}$ are expected to be approximately independent and identically distributed---which means that the event $Y_{\pi(2m-1)}>Y_{\pi(2m)}$ will fail approximately half the time.
 In other words, we are discarding approximately half of the data: we will expect to have $L\approx n/4$ pairs in this matching (meaning that $2L\approx n/2$ data points have been assigned to a matched pair).